Costa Rica Global Business Entities Guide Costa Rica Corporation - Sociedad Anónima (S.A.)

 Are different classes of ownership interests possible?
 If so, what are some examples of different classes?

-In SAs you can only own shares An SA can issue preferred shares that will grant the holders of such shares special right different that the rights of the common shareholders.
+In SAs it is only possible to own shares.
+A S.A. can issue preferred shares that will grant the holders of such shares special rights different than the rights of the common shareholders.

 What documentation is required for the transfer of ownership interests?